-- 1. Election of the nine (9) directors named in the proxy statement to hold office until the annual meeting of stockholders in 2024, or until their respective successors have been duly elected and qualified or until their earlier death, resignation or removal; - 2.
-Ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; - Consider and act upon a non-binding, advisory vote on the compensation of our named executive officers; - Consider any other business properly brought before the Annual Meeting or any adjournment or postponement thereof.
+- 1. Election of the ten directors named in the proxy statement to hold office until the annual meeting of stockholders in 2025, or until their respective successors have been duly elected and qualified or until their earlier death, resignation or removal; - 2.
+Ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
+Consider and act upon a non-binding, advisory vote on the compensation of our named executive officers; - 4.
+Approval of an Amendment to our certificate of incorporation to increase the authorized number of shares of common stock from 120,000,000 shares to 180,000,000 shares; and - 5.
+Consider any other business properly brought before the Annual Meeting or any adjournment or postponement thereof.